HelpMe-Pls/Life-Engineering/Frontend/CSS/Flow layout.md

 }
 ```

 - The browser treats inline elements as if they're typography.
 It makes sense that with text, you'd want a bit of *extra space*, so that the lines in a paragraph aren't crammed in too tightly.
-But when it's applied on replaced elements, that *extra space* becomes redundant.
+But when inline flow applied on replaced elements (which are block elements by default), that *extra space* becomes redundant.
 To fix that, add the `display: block` or `line-hight: 0` to the desired inline element.
 - Elements that have `display: block` will stack in the **vertical** direction, regardless of their size.
 - In Flow layout, background colors and borders are truly meant to be _in the background_.
 The content will float on top.
 - Elements can be completely removed from the page by using `display: none` (e.g. a button which is set to `display: none` cannot be clicked or focused).
 The catch is it still takes memory for that element.